marioaburto10/Bamazon/README.md

 # Bamazon
-In this activity, I'll be creating an Amazon-like storefront with MySQL.
+This is an Amazon-like storefront with MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory as well as let managers view and update their stock.

 ### #1: Customer View
 Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.
+Include the IDs, names, and prices of products for sale.

-The app will prompt users with two messages.
+The app will prompt users with two questions.
-  * The first message will ask them the ID of the product they would like to buy.
+  * The first question will ask the user the ID of the product they would like to buy.
-  * The second message will ask how many units of the product they would like to buy.
+  * The second question will ask how many units of the product the user would like to buy.

 ![Image of table and prompt](/images/displayProducts1.png)